Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

         https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson
 - Data Preparation:

-    For Data Preparation, we extract relevant data from the USGS API and transform it into a usable structure.
+    For Data Preparation, we extract the relevant data from the USGS API and transform it into a usable structure.
     The relevant data per earthquake contains different features, which are represented in the table below:

     | Earthquake ID |  Longitude  | Latitude | Place | Time | Magnitude |